exceljava/jinx-com4j/README.md

     c:/github/exceljava.com/jinx-com4j/examples/target/*.jar
 ```

-The maven project copies all dependencies to the target folder, and the classes to load are embedded in a resource in the built examples jar.
+The maven project copies all dependencies to the target folder, and the list of classes to load are embedded in a resource in the built examples jar.

 Start Excel and add the Jinx Add-In if you haven't done so already.
 Now when you open the included examples workbook you can test out the macros and menu function.

 ## Using jinx-com4j in your own project

-Use use jinx-com4j in your own project you need to reference the jinx-com4j jar, which is available from [jitpack.io](https://jitpack.io/#exceljava/jinx-com4j).
+To use jinx-com4j in your own project you need to reference the jinx-com4j jar, which is available from [jitpack.io](https://jitpack.io/#exceljava/jinx-com4j).

 To add it as a dependency to your own project add the following to your pom.xml